 Finding the Best Places to Retire Since 2006!

-Overview: Irmo is in the heart of South Carolina's Midlands, just outside of the capital city of Columbia and almost halfway between the state's mountains and its beaches.
-It has a small town charm and a good reputation.
+Overview: A nice little town in the heart of South Carolina's Midlands, Irmo is just outside of the capital city of Columbia and almost halfway between the state's mountains and its beaches.

 Population: 12,000 (city proper)